-One of the simplist and most secure way of backing up your data across the network has got to be with rsync via ssh.
-A tool I’m sure you’re already aware of.
+One of the simplist and most secure way of backing up your data across the network is rsync via ssh.

 One of the most frustrating things, however, is restoring your much needed backup to find the file permissions and ownership is that of which ever ssh user was used to call the rsync.
 This can be a disaster if restoring system files or some ones web site with all sorts of custom chmods.